diego-apellaniz/PowerBI3D/README.md

 # Power BI 3D
 Custom Visual for **Power BI** to visualize 3D models and connect them to your data.
+It uses the library three.js and its fantastic [3DM loader](https://threejs.org/docs/#examples/en/loaders/3DMLoader) to visualize 3D models in power BI.
+It currently supports just models from Rhino3d, but the visual can be easily expanded to support other file formats.
 <br />

 ## Acknowledgement
-This custom visual was developed by Diego Apellániz.<br/> <br/> It uses the library three.js and its fantastic [3DM loader](https://threejs.org/docs/#examples/en/loaders/3DMLoader) to visualize 3D models in power BI.
+This custom visual was developed by Diego Apellániz.<br/> <br/> Thanks to [McNeel](https://discourse.mcneel.com/t/3dmloader-for-three-js/107702) for the wonderful 3DM loader for three.js.

 ## How to use
 ### Add custom visual to Power BI